AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/webhooks-updated.md

 * [HTML Response example](#html-response-example)
 * [Redirect example](#redirect-example)

-### Test the response to a webhook {#test-the-response-to-a-webhook}
+### Test the response to a webhook

-1. Include the **Custom Webhook** module in your scenario.
+1. Include the **[!UICONTROL Custom Webhook]** module in your scenario.
 1. Add a new webhook to the module.
 1. Copy the webhook URL to your clipboard.
 1. Run the scenario.

-   The lightning icon on the Custom Webhook module changes to spinning dots.
+   The lightning icon on the [!UICONTROL Custom Webhook] module changes to spinning dots.
 This shows that the module is now waiting for the webhook call.

-1. Open a new browser window, paste the copied URL in the address bar and press **Enter**.
+1. Open a new browser window, paste the copied URL in the address bar and press **[!UICONTROL Enter]**.

-   The Custom Webhook module is triggered and the browser will display a new page.
+   The [!UICONTROL Custom Webhook] module is triggered and the browser will display a new page.

 If you want to customize the webhook's response, employ the module Webhook Response.

-The configuration of the module contains two fields: Status and Body.
+The configuration of the module contains two fields: [!UICONTROL Status] and [!UICONTROL Body].

-* The Status field contains HTTP response status codes such as 2xx for Success (for example, `200` for OK), 3xx for Redirection (for example, `307` for Temporary Redirect), 4xx for Client errors (for example, `400` for Bad Request), and so on.
+* The [!UICONTROL Status] field contains HTTP response status codes such as 2xx for Success (for example, `200` for OK), 3xx for Redirection (for example, `307` for Temporary Redirect), 4xx for Client errors (for example, `400` for Bad Request), and so on.

-* The Body field contains anything that will be accepted by the webhook's call.
+* The [!UICONTROL Body] field contains anything that will be accepted by the webhook's call.
 It can be simple text, HTML, XML, JSON, and so on.

   >[!TIP]
   >